 The Supreme Court identified those characteristics usually associated with stock as “(i) the right to receive dividends contingent upon an apportionment of profits; (ii) negotiability; (iii) the ability to be pledged or hypothecated; (iv) the conferring of voting rights in proportion to the number of shares owned; and (v) the capacity to appreciate in value” (United Housing Foundation, Inc. v.
 Forman, 421 U.S. 837, 851, 1975).

-Here are some general features of stock, and can vary depending upon a company’s Articles of Incorporation and the terms governing specific classes or stock:
+Here are some general features of stock, which can vary depending upon a company’s Articles of Incorporation and the terms governing specific classes or stock:

 Should your company require stock certificates, we offer high-quality stock certificates preprinted with your company's name, number of shares and the par value.